Liverpool loses at Southampton 1-0 to extend blip in EPL

-Danny Ings, a former Liverpool player, scored in the second minute to lead Southampton to a 1-0 win over the champion at an empty St. Mary’s Stadium on Monday.
+Danny Ings, a former Liverpool player, scored in the second minute to lead Southampton to a 1-0 win over the defending champions at an empty St. Mary’s Stadium on Monday.

 Liverpool has gone three games without a win — after back-to-back draws against West Bromwich Albion and Newcastle — and leads on only goal difference from great rival Manchester United, which has played one game fewer.

 United isn’t the only team in striking distance of the lead approaching the halfway point of the league.
-Four points separate Liverpool from seventh-placed Everton, with 10th-placed West Ham only seven points off the lead in what was always going to be a disjointed season amid the pandemic.
+Four points separate Liverpool from seventh-place Everton, with 10th-place West Ham only seven points off the lead in what was always going to be a disjointed season amid the pandemic.

-Southampton is in the mix, its latest win lifting Hasenhuttl’s team to sixth place in a season when it has been in first place — albeit briefly — for the first time since 1988.
-It all proved too much for the emotional Hasenhuttl at the final whistle.
+Southampton is in the mix, too, its latest win lifting Hasenhuttl’s team to sixth place in a season when it has been top — albeit briefly — for the first time since 1988.
+It all proved too much at the final whistle for the emotional Hasenhuttl, whose team was heavily depleted for the game.

+“When you see our guys fighting with everything they have, it makes me really proud,” the Austrian coach said.
+“You need to have the perfect game against Liverpool and I think we did have that.

+“It was an intense game, my voice is nearly gone.
+The guys are tired — you have to be to win against such a team.
+The guys believed in what they were doing.”

 Few could have foreseen this sudden drop-off by Liverpool, which has failed to score in successive games for only the second time in Jurgen Klopp’s five-year tenure.

+“Our decision-making was just not good,” Klopp said.
+“That is how it is when you don’t have momentum.
+We should have had much more chances.”

-Southampton was depleted for the game, missing the spine of its team with first-choice goalkeeper Alex McCarthy (coronavirus), central midfielder Oriol Romeu (hamstring) and striker Che Adams (concussion) joining giant center back Jannik Vestergaard on the sidelines.
+Southampton was missing the spine of its team, with first-choice goalkeeper Alex McCarthy (coronavirus), central midfielder Oriol Romeu (hamstring) and striker Che Adams (concussion) joining giant center back Jannik Vestergaard on the injury list.

-But the Saints still had Ings, who latched onto a free kick by James Ward-Prowse and lifted a bouncing ball over goalkeeper Alisson Becker and into the far corner.
+But the Saints still had Ings, who latched onto a free kick by set-piece specialist James Ward-Prowse and lifted a bouncing ball over goalkeeper Alisson Becker and into the far corner.

+“We all know how good Prowsey is on set-pieces, and all the parts came together and luckily I got the goal,” said Ings, who had an injury-plagued spell at Liverpool from 2015-18.
+“We had a chat before the game to see if there was a moment where we could get in quickly and luckily it paid off.”

 It was attack vs. defense from then on but Southampton held firm, with center backs Jack Stephens and Jan Bednarek, in particular, outstanding.